 A Wyoming corporation or LLC offers its directors and officers a high degree of protection from lawsuits filed by disgruntled creditors or overzealous plaintiff attorneys.
 Doing business as a Wyoming corporation can offer you privacy and asset protection.
 In addition, there are no state income taxes on Wyoming corporations.

-Conversely, there are a number of states, Nevada in particular, that extend excellent privacy protection without corporate state income tax, and its laws are also designed for nominee officers, which immediately gives you a high level of privacy and protection.
+Conversely, there are a number of states, Nevada in particular, that extend excellent privacy protection without corporate state income tax, and its laws are also designed to give you a high level of privacy and protection.
 Nevada does not voluntarily share information with the IRS or with any other state.
 There is no personal liability, on March 13, 1987 the Nevada Legislature passed legislation that indemnifies officers and directors from personal liability for acts committed on behalf of the corporation or by the corporation.

 Attempting to incorporate your business for the purpose of asset protection after the threat of lawsuit puts your assets at risk, as any attempt to do so will be considered – by state law – a fraudulent transfer.
 This includes any attempt to hinder, delay or defraud a creditor, or guard against a potential lawsuit on the horizon.